-Check that cabling will not be subject to wear, corrosion, excessive pressure, vibration, sharp edges or any other adverse environmental effects.
-The check shall also take into account the effects of aging or continual vibration from sources such as compressors or fans.
+• Check that cabling will not be subject to wear, corrosion, excessive pressure, vibration, sharp edges or any other adverse environmental effects.
+The check shall also consider the effects of aging or continual vibration from sources such as compressors or fans.